Journals of Unlived Lives

 The room shifted as if someone had moved.

-A teacup on a nearby table grew warm beneath her hand, though she had not touched it, and the arrival of a thought that did not belong to her.
+A teacup on a nearby table grew warm, though she had not touched it, and a thought that did not belong to her arrived.

 Peppermint in the evening makes everything better.